singularlogic/mitigate-documentation/docs/b_threats.rst

 .. image:: assets/new_threat_2.png

-- Provide threat credentials
+- Provide threat details such us (Name,Identifier,Description)

 .. image:: assets/new_threat_3.png

-- Click on "Save" Button
+- Click on the "Save" button

 .. image:: assets/new_threat_4.png

-- You have successfully create a new threat.
-The new threat info appeared in “Threat Management” Panel.
+- Upon succesful declaration of the new threat the list of declare threats will be update it..

 .. image:: assets/new_threat_5.png

 Edit a Threat
 --------
-- This use case describes the consecutive steps that have to be undertaken in order to edit a threat.
+- In order to edit a threat several consecutive steps  have to be undertaken.

-- Place the cursor and click on "Threats" menu-item.
+- Click on "Threats" menu-item.

 .. image:: assets/edit_threat.png